 No need to book - just turn up

-The dates of the Psychometric Test workshops to be held in 2014/15 will be available here soon.
+The dates of Psychometric Test workshops to be held in 2016/17 will soon be found here

 For practice test papers, visit the Maths Support Centre on the 1st floor of the main Whiteknights library.

-For more test papers, visit this list of Numerical Psychometric tests
+For more test papers, visit this List of Numeric Psychometric tests

 Help with . . .
 Statistics and Probability